walles/exactype/README.md

 ## TODO Before Getting the First Supervised Beta Tester
 A supervised beta tester would be somebody I'm in daily contact with and can discuss issues with.
-* Make holding down backspace work as expected
-* Get the FeedbackWindow working in landscape mode.
 * Aim for putting popup keyboard's bottom at the user's finger, and horizontally centered around that finger.
 Adjust position so that no part of the popup window is off screen.
+* Make holding down backspace work as expected
 * Make sure the popup keyboard frame has the same thickness on all sides of the popup keyboard.
-* Think about which versions of Android we should build for / support
 * Get FeedbackWindow working with popup keyboard
 * Test on a tablet, at least a simulated one, in both landscape and portrait mode.
-* Try rotating the phone 90 degrees while long pressing and verify feedback window shows the right thing
+* Try rotating the phone 90 degrees while long pressing and verify FeedbackWindow shows the right thing

 ## TODO Before Getting the First Remote Beta Tester